Juniper/contrail-infra-doc/source/rfc/logs.rst

 Storage
 ~~~~~~~

-Because it's extremely difficult to properly estimate the log growth due to variety of possible reasons (amount of jobs, reviews, flakiness), We should move to an object storage solution as soon as possible.
+Because it's extremely difficult to properly estimate the log growth due to variety of possible reasons (amount of jobs, reviews, flakiness), we should move to an object storage solution as soon as possible.

 One possibility would be AWS with S3.
 Having object storage mounted as fs (s3fs) allows us to store the logs same as before, but with no limits other than our own enforced policies as the storage is pretty much unlimited.